Sizing on a Product Page

 Issue

-When size variations are presented in dropdown menus or abstract selectors (like radio buttons with unclear labels), users often struggle to recognize all their options or determine availability at a glance.
+When size variations are presented in dropdown menus or abstract selectors (like radio buttons with unclear labels), users often struggle to recognise all their options or determine availability at a glance.
 This can lead to missed options, incorrect selections, or hesitation due to ambiguity.

 Testing consistently showed that individual size “buttons”—such as clearly defined, clickable boxes labeled with sizes, outperform dropdowns and generic lists.
 Participants reported they could more easily assess which sizes were available or out of stock, and interaction was more fluid.